My comments on my short story “Edmund”

 Firstly, here is a passage from Mysteries of the Inner Self by Stuart Holroyd.
 It describes the near‐death experience of Private George Ritchie on 20 December 1943:

-In that passage do you recognise Edmund’s Happyland, where he was mentored by the philosopher and music teacher Pythagoras, where “all the stories are true”, unlike Earth where “the octave would be spoiled a little because the strings are too thick and not bendy enough”?
+In those passages do you recognise Edmund’s Happyland, where he was mentored by the philosopher and music teacher Pythagoras, where he learned about God, where “all the stories are true” – unlike Earth where “the octave would be spoiled a little because the strings are too thick and not bendy enough” – and where “you just recognised a person from what he knew… actually, a person sort of was what he knew”?

 Compare: “Hugh lowered his head and covered his eyes, which were wet with emotion.
 How was he to take Edmund’s words, if not at face value?
-And if at face value, was he to conclude that this child had visited the World of Pure Forms … ?”
+And if at face value, was he to understand that this child had visited the World of Pure Forms… ?”

 Thirdly, the neurologist Oliver Sacks, in his book An Anthropologist on Mars, writes of an autistic boy called Stephen Wiltshire who had attended a special school for developmentally disabled children:

 In July of 1993, Margaret phoned me, beside herself with excitement.
-‘Stephen has erupted musical powers,’ she announced.
+‘Stephen’s erupted musical powers,’ she announced.
 ‘Huge powers!
 You must come and see him straight away.’
 I was startled by her call: I had never known her so excited.

 …Liz and I had been chatting with Evie Preston, his music teacher, for a few minutes when Stephen came in, gustily, at the stroke of twelve. … He then rushed over to the piano and, under Evie’s bidding, started to play scales, then to sing chords, starting with major triads.
 He did all this very easily, and gleefully.
 The idea of thirds, fifths – this Pythagorean, numerical sense of musical intervals – seemed quite innate in Stephen.
 ‘I never had to teach him,’ Evie remarked.

-Or, as Edmund put it, the interpretation of musical intervals, taught to him by Pythagoras before his earthly life, is “one of the happiest stories and it’s about numbers, and shapes, and music, all together.
+Or, as Edmund put it, his understanding of musical intervals, taught to him by Pythagoras before his earthly life, is “one of the happiest stories and it’s about numbers, and shapes, and music, all together.
 It’s such a happy story because the music and the shapes and the numbers all understand each other so well.”

 What a universe God has placed us in!
 How wonderful that, among us, we have experience of such different parts!